MUSIC LESSON NOTES GRADE 5

 to worship and praise a divine.

-e.
+d.
 Popular songs

 – They have great appeal to listeners.
 Such songs cause an audience to easily